IBMTechSales/klp-think2022-labs/1153_B-TransformationAdvisor-CommonCodeDiscovery/archived/README - Copy.md

     ![](./images/media/image40.png)

     b.
-The details view for the **AcmeAnnuityCommon.jar** file reveals very important information and insights about modernizing the ACME applications, as illustrated below.
+The details view for the **AcmeAnnuityCommon.jar** file reveals very important information and insights about modernizing the ACME applications.

     - **AcmeAnnuityCommon.jar** is used by all **5** ACME applications